 The pace at which humans can write code is the main thing that stands between us and flying cars, a habitat on Mars, and a cure for cancer.
 One obstacle holding back progress is the software that billions of people use is being created by just 0.2% of the world’s population (those who can write code).

-Today we have two new partners who share our vision and $20 million in Series A funding led by Redpoint Ventures along with Goldcrest Capital to help us on our path toward our Master Plan.
+Today we have two new partners who share our vision and $20 million in Series A funding led by Redpoint Ventures along with Goldcrest Capital to help us on our path toward our Sourcegraph master plan.

 Scott Raney of Redpoint Ventures and Dan Friedland of Goldcrest Capital have joined the Board of Directors and share our vision of a world where everyone—not just the ones working at the half-dozen dominant tech companies—can create products using the best technology.
 Scott, who backed Twilio, Stripe and Heroku, brings deep knowledge of scaling developer-focused products and first-hand experience helping teams build substantial businesses in the process.
 Dan brings knowledge around building transformative technology that solves real problems for businesses across all industries.